apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_Intersects

-Introduction: Returns true if the convex hull of the raster intersects the given geometry or raster.
+Introduction: Returns true if raster or geometry on the left side intersects with the raster or geometry on the right side.
+The convex hull of the raster is considered in the test.

-Rules for testing raster-geometry relationship:
+Rules for testing spatial relationship:

-* If the geometry does not have a defined SRID, perform the relationship test directly.
+* If the raster or geometry does not have a defined SRID, it is assumed to be in WGS84.
-* If the geometry has an SRID which is the same with the EPSG code of the raster CRS, then perform the relationshiop test directly.
+* If both sides are in the same CRS, then perform the relationship test directly.
-* Otherwise, both the geometry and the convex hull of the raster will be transformed to CRS84 before the relationship test.
+* Otherwise, both sides will be transformed to WGS84 before the relationship test.

-Rules for testing raster-raster relationship:

-* If both rasters have the same CRS, perform the relationship test using the convex hull of rasters directly.
-* Otherwise, transform the convex hull of both rasters to CRS84 then perform the relationship test.

 Format: `RS_Intersects(raster: Raster, geom: Geometry)`